whybe-choi/KoVidore-benchmark/README.md

 ## Overview

-KoVidore is a comprehensive benchmark based on the MTEB framework that evaluates models' ability to retrieve relevant visual documents (screenshots, slides, office documents) based on Korean text queries.
-The benchmark consists of 5 different tasks across various document types.
+KoVidore is a comprehensive benchmark for evaluating Korean visual document retrieval capabilities.
+Built upon the foundation of [ViDoRe](https://github.com/illuin-tech/vidore-benchmark), it assesses how well models can retrieve relevant Korean visual documents—including screenshots, presentation slides, and office documents—when given Korean text queries.

+The benchmark encompasses 5 distinct tasks, each targeting different types of visual documents commonly found in Korean business and academic environments.
+This diverse task structure allows for thorough evaluation of multimodal retrieval performance across various document formats and content types.

 ## Tasks & Examples